With new contract signed, Wolves guard Malik Beasley declines to discuss legal case

 "I'm thankful for that opportunity and I'm going to take advantage of it," Beasley said.
 "I'm going to put in the work and do what I have to do to lead the team to better outcomes and for me, I just have to learn how to keep growing and keep being better on and off the court."

-Details of Beasley’s personal life have also become the subject of tabloid headlines in recent days.
+Details of Beasley's personal life have also become the subject of tabloid headlines in recent days and Beasley has posted a message to Twitter Wednesday morning, saying "Control what you can control."